5G Standalone - which devices and UK networks are using it?

 Because this is true, standalone 5G, rather than relying in part on 4G infrastructure as all the UK’s 5G networks did at launch – and as many still do.

-So below, we’ll take a look at 5G Standalone on both Vodafone and O2, as well as detailing the devices that support 5G Standalone.
+So below, we’ll take a look at 5G Standalone on EE, Vodafone and O2, as well as detailing the devices that support 5G Standalone.
 But if you’re still not sure what 5G Standalone is, head to our what is a 5G Standalone network guide first.

 Which UK networks have launched 5G Standalone?